All Products

 STOP SLAVE;

-STOP SLAVE for channel 'TEST';
+STOP SLAVE FOR CHANNEL 'TEST';

 Note

-For more information, see STOP SLAVE.
+For the full reference, see STOP SLAVE.

-Delete a primary/secondary replication link
+Delete a replication link

 Important

-• Syntax
+Syntax

 RESET SLAVE ALL [ channel_option ]